microsoft/onnxruntime/docs/tutorials/csharp/stable-diffusion-csharp.md

 Now lets start to breakdown how to inference in C#!
 The `unet` model takes the text embedding of the user prompt created by the [CLIP model](https://huggingface.co/docs/transformers/model_doc/clip) that connects text and image.
 The latent noisy image is created as a starting point, and the current timestep.
 The scheduler algorithm and the `unet` model work together to denoise the image to create an image that represents the text prompt.

 ## Main Function
 The main function sets the prompt, number of inference steps, and the guidance scale.
-It then calls the `RunInference` function to run the inference.
+It then calls the `UNet.Inference` function to run the inference.

 The properties that need to be set are:
  - `prompt` - The text prompt to use for the image